Nutmeg Investment Review – EVERYTHING you need to know in 2017

 High-risk portfolios tend to be invested more into emerging markets whilst low-risk portfolios tend to stick to developed economies.

-In order to benchmark the return investors can expect from Nutmeg, I decided to benchmark the platform against its closest alternative platform, Moneybox.
+In order to benchmark the return investors can expect from Nutmeg, I decided to pitch the platform against its closest rival – Moneybox.

-Moneybox doesn’t advertise a ‘projected’ return, it opts instead to advertise the past performance of its fund.
+Moneybox doesn’t advertise a ‘projected’ return, it opts instead to advertise the past performance of its fund, so let’s take a close look at these numbers to see what we can find out.

 As we can see from the illustration above, an investment period of 9 years would turn £1,000 into £8,662 with a £50 monthly investment.